fyrox-book/fyrox-book.github.io/src/animation/anim_editor.md

 ## Property Binding

-To animate a property all you need to do is to click on `Add Track...` button at the bottom of the track list, select a node to animate and then select a property that will be animated.
+To animate a property all you need to do is to click on `Add Track` button at the bottom of the track list, select a node to animate and then select a property that will be animated.
 There are two windows that will be shown one after
 another: